top of page

 Once, a long time ago, the tevea (gods) and yeak wanted to procure amrita.
 Whoever drank this elixir would be granted the power of immortality.
 As both sides saw mutual gain, they agreed to join forces.

 They decided to have a tug of war to decide who would win the prize.
-The god Vishnu transformed into a giant tortoise to hold up Mount Mandara, the pivot of the contest.
-And Vasuki, the naga of Shiva, wrapped around the mountain to serve as a rope.
+The god Visnu transformed into a giant tortoise to hold up Mount Mandara, the pivot of the contest.
+And Vasuki, the naga of Siva, wrapped around the mountain to serve as a rope.

 For hundreds and thousands of years, the tevea and yeak pulled and pulled but no side seemed to prevail.
 They pulled until white milk started to bleed and seep from the naga’s body, the fluid quickly forming a vast ocean.